ssslaad/ScotlandYard/README.md

 	- Join
 	- Turn Table UI (Mr. X first, then random turns)
 	- Host should decide the **roles** of all the players in the room.
 It should be 2 step process - First decide Imposter, then remove the player name (who is imposter) from detectives dropdown.
+	- Room should be closed once the game analysis is done.
+	- Disconnected players should be able to join same room.

 - Role wise functionalities:
 	- Imposter's movement should not be visible to other players but mode of the transport should be visible.
-	- Imposter msut reveal his position occasionally.
+	- Imposter must reveal his position occasionally.

 - Login Not Needed (As of now, can be implemented in future)